Vman100/DonaReward/README.md

 # Description

 An application for rewarding contributors with reward tokens.
 The App will be used to help fund charities through the native cryptocurrncy of the the ethereum network.
-The will give you DonaRewards (DOR) tokens which can later be used to redeem for products, discounts, or perks.
+The App will give you DonaRewards (DOR) tokens which can later be used to redeem for products, discounts, or perks.

-Note: the version uses the smallist unit of ETH known as WEI as part of testing, a later will switch using the ETH unit.
+Note: the version uses the smallist unit of ETH known as WEI as part of testing, a later version will switch to using the ETH unit.

 # Contract